 Continuous evaluation and improvement are among the main features of the design and delivery of Graduate Outcomes, as evidenced throughout this methodology statement and in our regular communications with providers.
-We are keen to build on the foundations from the first two years and enhance our data collection, processing and dissemination systems as we move into the next year and beyond.
+We are keen to build on the foundations from the first few years and enhance our data collection, processing and dissemination systems as we move into the next year and beyond.
 To this effect we launched a review of Graduate Outcomes at the end of 2020.
 Following the first phase of the review several changes to the questionnaire and data collection systems have been implemented.
 The next phase of the review is currently underway and is largely aimed at strengthening the questionnaire even further by reducing data collection burden, improving data quality and improving the alignment of data collected with user requirements.

-The following are a number of survey enhancements that are either in progress or will be considered for future collections of the survey.
+The following are other enhancements that are either in progress or will be considered for future collections of the survey.
 These will be described once they have been fully explored in future iterations of this methodology statement:

 - Investigate and make recommendations for closer alignment with UK and international labour market data standards.

 - Measure the quality of graduate contact details supplied by providers and its impact on response rates.